Bam Adebayo NBA Playoffs Player Props: Heat vs. Knicks

 Bam Adebayo Insights vs. the Knicks

-- Adebayo's opponents, the Knicks, have one of the slowest offensive tempos, ranking 23rd, averaging 101 possessions per game, while his Heat average 99.2 per game, which ranks 29th among NBA teams.

-- Giving up 113.1 points per contest, the Knicks are the 12th-ranked team in the NBA defensively.
+- The Knicks are the 12th-best defensive team in the NBA, allowing 113.1 points per contest.

-- Giving up 42 rebounds per game, the Knicks are the seventh-ranked squad in the league.
+- The Knicks are the seventh-ranked squad in the league, allowing 42 rebounds per game.

-- Conceding 25.1 assists per contest, the Knicks are the 13th-ranked team in the NBA.
+- Looking at assists, the Knicks are 13th in the NBA, giving up 25.1 per contest.

 Bam Adebayo vs. the Knicks